 |10.
 Mimsy Farmer, or facsimile (androgynous question mark)|

 And the DVD from Raro Video is gorgeous!
 Clearly a lot of time and effort was spent getting the colors deep and hallucinatory bold ala Argento's DEEP RED and SUSPIRIA.
-It's not quite as great as those films, but in its own private Roma way, it's awesome.
-So when you're out of Argento and early Polanski but still on that crazy dark color mod Euro insane hottie kick, heighten your senses and learn to enjoy one of the more opaque of giallo-jewels, PERFUME OF A LADY IN BLACK, a nutty future classic, bound to grow in your esteem on repeat Halloween viewings.
+It's not quite as great as those films, but it's only a rung down, so when you've made the year's run through Argento and early Polanski but still can't quit that swinging modern insane blonde kick, heighten your senses with any inhalant handy and learn to enjoy one of the more opaque giallo-jewels, PERFUME OF A LADY IN BLACK, a nutty future classic, bound to grow in your esteem on repeat Halloween viewings.